Megafunk/MassSample/README.md

 There is a built in set of `FCommandBufferEntryBase` derived commands that you can use to defer some more useful entity mutations.
 Here is a list with some short examples using different styles.

 ##### FMassCommandAddFragmentInstanceList
-Adds an instanced struct fragment with data you can make in an `FConstStructView` or `FStructView`.
+Adds a list of instanced struct fragments with data you can make in `FConstStructView`s or `FStructView`s.
 Here's an example with a new `FHitResultFragment` with HitResult data and an `FSampleColorFragment` fragment with a new color.
 ```c++
 FConstStructView HitResulStruct = FConstStructView::Make(FHitResultFragment(HitResult));